Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Results

 Overall, we find that the \we approximation can provide rough first estimates for the $(n,2n)$ cross sections of nuclei with large level densities, such as rare earth and actinide nuclei, while the low-energy behavior is much less reliable.
 Specifically, near thresholds there is clearly increased sensitivity of the decay to the underlying spin-parity distribution in the compound nucleus.
 As a result, the shape of the extracted cross sections do not reproduce the true cross sections very well.
 Notably, the \we approximation fails at the onset of one-neutron emission.
 This is in line with earlier findings about the limitations of this approximation for neutron capture cross sections.

 In addition, it should be stressed that we have focused on the compound contributions to the $(n,n^{\prime})$ and $(n,2n)$ cross sections here.
-For inelastic scattering it is well known that direct (pre-equilibrium) mechanisms provide significant additional contributions, which are not considered here.
+For inelastic scattering, it is well known that direct (pre-equilibrium) mechanisms provide significant additional contributions, which are not considered here.
+These contributions are known to affect the spins populated in the target nucleus \cite{PhysRevC.75.054612, PhysRevC.104.044605} and will exacerbate the deficiencies of the WE approximation.
 These have to be calculated separately and added to the cross section, similar to what is done for the direct-reaction component in an evaluation.
 Unfortunately, for many nuclei there is little data available for neutron inelastic scattering, and the calculations are challenging, so this reaction channel requires additional studies, both experimentally and theoretically.